RohanBansal01/GitPractice/README.md

 ---
 ## 🏗 Engineering Review & Delivery Standards

-This section explains how pull requests, code reviews, and engineering workflows are handled in real-world professional teams.
+This section explains how pull requests, code reviews, and engineering workflows are Got it 👍 You want to **add these 3 docs as part of your existing structure** (most likely under your **Learning / Docs / Engineering Foundations section** of the README), written in a **professional, real-world repo style**.

+Here’s a **clean, industry-grade Markdown snippet** you can directly paste into your README.

+---

+## 📚 Engineering Docs & Guides

+These documents reflect **how Git, GitHub, and engineering practices are actually handled in real-world professional teams**.

-- 📄 **Pull Request Guidelines**
+### 📄 Pull Request Guidelines

 `docs/pull-request-guidelines.md`
-  (How to create PRs, review code, approvals, do’s & don’ts)
+How to create high-quality pull requests, conduct code reviews, handle approvals, and follow professional do’s & don’ts.

-- 🧠 **Engineering Vocabulary**
+### 🧠 Engineering Vocabulary

 `docs/engineering-vocabulary.md`
-  (Common industry terms every Git/GitHub user should know)
+Common industry terms every software engineer should know when working with Git, GitHub, code reviews, and production systems.

-- 🏗 **Engineering Foundations**
+### 🏗 Engineering Foundations

 `docs/engineering-foundations.md`
-  (Ownership, production mindset, incident handling, rollback strategies, trade-offs)
+Core engineering principles including ownership, production mindset, incident handling, rollback strategies, and trade-off analysis.

+---

+### ⚡ Git & GitHub Shortcuts

+`docs/git-github-shortcuts.md`
+Common Git and GitHub shortcuts used in real-world projects, terminals, and daily developer workflows.

+### 🛠 Git Tools – Industry Guide

+`docs/git-tools-industry-guide.md`
+A practical comparison of Git Bash, GitHub CLI, terminal tools, and what professionals actually use in day-to-day development.

+### 📝 GitHub Markdown Guide

+`docs/github-markdown.md`
+Industry-grade GitHub Markdown standards for READMEs, documentation, pull requests, and issues.

+---

 These documents explain: